I watched as the timer continued ticking.

 “To the future!”
 She declared as she held her glass in the air.

 “To the future!”
-I stuttered and followed her gesture, moving my glass flute into the air to match hers.
+I stuttered, copying her gestures, moving my glass flute into the air to match hers.
 Her eyes followed my hand all the way, not wavering from the glass.

-“And to gravity!”
-I yelled.
-It was the first thing that came to mind.
-I threw my hand up into the air again at a pace that ensured most of the contents of my glass leapt out, flew the short distance between us and landed mostly in Lara’s glass, causing it to overflow and trickle down her hand.
+I threw my hand up into the air again at a pace that ensured most of the contents of my glass leapt out, flew the short distance between us and landed mostly over Lara, especially her glass, causing it to overflow and trickle down her hand.

 “You idiot!”
 She screamed before composing herself.
 Her voice went quiet and narrowed into a scowl.
 “That was very expensive!”

 “Sorry, I let my excitement get to me.”
 I lied.
 “You drink yours and I’ll clean up this mess.”